Thinkific has been one of the oldest course platforms out there.

 Integrations and App store (good!)

-Thinkific has a dedicated app store where we can discover all the apps that Thinkific integrates with across different categories like email marketing, business operations, engagement, selling, site design, so on.
+Thinkific has an app store with integrations across email marketing, business operations, engagement, selling, and site design.

 Thinkific has direct integration with popular email marketing providers.
 These are MailChimp, ConvertKit, Active Campaign, Drip, and Aweber.